victorscopel/wow-token-converter/README.md

 * Make the script work with all currencies and regions

 ##Changelog
+**25/02/2017** - The token now shows in decimal, changed the visual for better looking, fixed a few bugs
 **23/02/2017** - The script now gets your balance amount and discount in the product price
 **14/02/2017** - Added support to every page in the shop including hearthstone packs and overwatch loot boxes
 **13/02/2017** - Remade all the code again, fixed a bug with discounted products